Waylon Jennings: Addiction and recovery

 Jennings started to consume amphetamines while he lived with Johnny Cash during the mid-1960s.
 Jennings later stated, "Pills were the artificial energy on which Nashville ran around the clock."

+A federal arrest warrant issued for Jennings on August 23, 1977 by the United States District Court.

-In 1977, Jennings was arrested by federal agents for conspiracy and possession of cocaine with intent to distribute.
-A private courier warned the Drug Enforcement Administration about a package sent to Jennings by a New York colleague that contained 27 grams of cocaine.
-The DEA and the police searched Jennings's recording studio but found no evidence because, while they were waiting for a search warrant, Jennings disposed of the drug.
+On August 23, 1977, Jennings was arrested by federal agents for conspiracy and possession of cocaine with intent to distribute.
+A private courier warned the Drug Enforcement Administration about a package sent to Jennings by a New York colleague that contained 27 grams of cocaine flown in by Braniff Airlines, Flight 119.
+The DEA and the police searched Jennings's recording studio but found no evidence because, while they were waiting for a search warrant, longtime drummer and producer of the session, Richie Albright, disposed of the drug.
 The charges were later dropped and Jennings was released.
 The episode was recounted in Jennings's song "Don't You Think This Outlaw Bit's Done Got Out of Hand".

 During the early 1980s, his cocaine addiction intensified.
 Jennings claimed to have spent $1,500 a day on his habit, draining his personal finances and leaving him bankrupt with debt up to $2.5 million.
 Though he insisted on repaying the debt and did additional tours to do so, his work became less focused and his tours deteriorated.
 Jennings leased a home in the Phoenix area and spent a month detoxing himself, intending to start using cocaine again in a more controlled fashion afterward.
 In 1984, he quit cocaine, claiming that his son Shooter was his main inspiration to finally do so.